Seven Springs Holistic Retreats

 Great Smoky Mountains National Park

-Located less than 25 miles from Seven Springs is the entrance to the Great Smoky Mountains National Park, the most visited National Park in the U.S.!
+The Great Smoky Mountains National Park Foothills Parkway and Abrams Creek Campground are less than 9 miles from Seven Springs Retreat.
+The main entrance to the Great Smoky Mountains National Park, the most visited National Park in the US is a scenic 21 miles.!
 On your way you will drive through Townsend with a wonderful Visitors Center and Heritage Center we recommend visiting.

-Cades Cove is also a beautiful 11 mile loops to drive any day or bike on Wednesday and Saturday mornings when it is closed to cars.
+Cades Cove is a beautiful 11 mile loop to drive any day or bike all day on Wednesday when it is closed to cars from May through September.
 Bicycle rental is available in the Park.
-Abrams Falls is a nice 5 mile hike from Cades Cove.
+Abrams Falls is a nice 5 mile round trip hike from Cades Cove.
 The turnoff for the trailhead is located past stop #10 on the Cades Cove Loop Road.
 The turnoff is signed.

-Laurel Falls is a trail ascends Cove Mountain, leading past Laurel Falls, one of the most popular waterfalls in the national park, en route to the summit of Cove Mountain and the Cove Mountain fire tower.
-From Sugarlands Visitor Center, turn toward Cades Cove on Little River Road and drive 3.5 miles to the trailhead where there are parking areas on both sides of the road.
+Laurel Falls is a trail that ascends Cove Mountain, leading past Laurel Falls, one of the most popular waterfalls in the national park, en route to the summit of Cove Mountain and the Cove Mountain fire tower.
+From the “Y” intersection, turn left onto Little River Road and drive 13.6 miles to the trailhead where there are parking areas on both sides of the road.

 Tremont

-A nearby nature education center located in the Great Smoky Mountains National Park, this area is fun to visit for information and connect to some good trailheads!
-Our favorite moderate waterfall hike, Spruce Flats Falls: You'll need to travel 2.2 miles back the Tremont road to the Great Smoky Mountains Institute and then park in the parking area in front of the visitor center.
+Tremont is a nearby nature education center located in the Great Smoky Mountains National Park; this area is fun to visit for information and connect to some good trailheads!
+Our favorite moderate waterfall hike is Spruce Flats Falls: You'll need to travel 2.2 miles back the Tremont road to the Great Smoky Mountains Institute and then park in the parking area in front of the visitor center.
 From there, walk up the paved road into the Tremont complex until the pavement ends at 0.2 miles.
 Continue into the woods and turn left uphill.
 At 0.1 mile the trail junctions with a path that goes straight, take a right to continue on the Falls trail.
+This is a narrow trail which winds through the deciduous forest.

-We also enjoy Middle Prong trail, with waterfalls and moderate difficulty.
+We also enjoy the Middle Prong trail, with waterfalls and less difficulty.
 Head southwest from the Townsend Y junction of Little River Road and TN 73 towards Cades Cove.
 After a short drive (0.2 mile), turn left onto Tremont Road.
-After two miles, you’ll pass the Great Smokey Mountains Institute at Tremont on your left before the road changes to gravel.
+After two miles, you’ll pass the Great Smoky Mountain Institute at Tremont on your left before the road changes to gravel.
 Continue three additional miles down the gravel road before reaching the road’s end.
 Park here for the trailhead.
+This trail is wide and an easy walk along a beautiful river with cascading falls.

 Maryville Greenbelt